-Until the consummation of a Series F Qualified IPO, the holders of Series F Preferred Stock shall be entitled to receive, in preference to the holders of Series E Preferred Stock, Series D-1 Preferred Stock, Series D Preferred Stock, Series C Preferred Stock, Series B Preferred Stock, Series A Preferred Stock and Common Stock, cumulative dividends in an amount equal to ten percent (10%) of the Series F Original Issue Price (as defined below), compounded semi-annually (pro-rated on an elapsed days basis), for each outstanding share of Series F Preferred Stock (as adjusted for any applicable stock dividends, combinations, splits, recapitalizations and the like after the date of the filing of this Eighth Amended and Restated Certificate of Incorporation with the Secretary of State of the State of Delaware (the "filling date"), provided that such dividends shall be payable only when, as and if declared by the Board of Directors of the Company (the "Board"), out of any assets legally available therefor (the "Series F Dividend Preference").
-Such dividends shall be deemed to accrue daily on each share of the Series F Preferred Stock commencing on its issuance date, whether or not earned or declared and whether or not there are profits, surplus or other funds of the Company legally available for the payment of dividends; provided, however that except as explicitly provided above and as set forth in Section 3(a) of this Article IV(D) and Section 7(a)(i) of this Article IV(D) (as part of the Series F Redemption Value (as such term is defined below), the Company shall be under no obligation to pay such dividends; provided, further however that following the consummation of the earliest of a Series F Qualified IPO, Acquisition pursuant to which the holders of Series F Preferred Stock receive the Minimum Return Amount (each, as defined below), such dividends shall no longer accrue.
-Except as otherwise provided for, or contemplated, herein, and subject to the foregoing, the Series F Dividend Preference, minus any Prepayments pro rata across all outstanding shares of Series F Preferred Stock as of the time of any such Prepayments), when, as and if declared by the Board, shall be payable in cash.
+Until the consummation of a Series F Qualified IPO, the holders of Series F Preferred Stock shall be entitled to (a) receive, in preference to the holders of Series E Preferred Stock, Series D-1 Preferred Stock, Series D Preferred Stock, Series B Preferred Stock, Series A Preferred Stock and Common Stock, cumulative dividends in an amount equal to ten percent (10%) of the Series F Original Issue Price (as defined below), compounded semi-annually (pro-rated on an elapsed days basis), for each outstanding share of Series F Preferred Stock (as adjusted for any applicable stock dividends, combinations, splits, recapitalizations and the like after the date of the filing of this Eighth Amended and Restated Certificate of Incorporation with the Secretary of State of the State of Delaware (the "filling date"), provided that such dividends shall be payable only when, as and if declared by the Board of Directors of the Company (the "Board"), out of any assets legally available therefor (the "Series F Dividend Preference").
+Such dividends shall be deemed to accrue daily on each share of the Series F Preferred Stock commencing on its issuance date. whether or not earned or declared and whether or not there are profits, surplus or other funds of the Company legally available for the payment of dividends; provided, however that except as explicitly provided above and as set forth in Section 3(a) of this Article IV(D) and Section 7(a)(i) of this Article IV(D) (as part of the Series F Redemption Value (as such term is defined below), the Company shall be under no obligation to pay such dividends; provided, further however that following the consummation of the earliest of a Series F Qualified IPO, Acquisition pursuant to which the holders of Series F Preferred Stock receive the Minimum Return Amount or Asset Transfer pursuant to which the holders of Series F Preferred Stock receive the Minimum Return Amount (each, as defined below), such dividends shall no longer accrue.
+Except as otherwise provided for, or contemplated, herein, and subject to the foregoing, the Series F Dividend Preference, minus any Prepayments (as defined below) (which shall be applied pro rata across all outstanding shares of Series F Preferred Stock as of the time of any such Prepayments), when, as and if declared by the Board, shall be payable in cash.
 The "Series F Original Issue Price" of the Series F Preferred Stock shall be US\$30.00 per share (as adjusted for any applicable stock dividends, combinations, splits, recapitalizations and the like after the filing date hereof).